Bludiot/user-profiles/README.md

 # User Profiles

 Bludit CMS plugin that provides an author bio for posts, pages, and sidebar.
+Also sidebar widgets for a users list and for more posts by the page author.

 The plugin was designed to augment the Configure 8 theme but can be used with other themes.
 However, user profile pages will likely not work without modifications to the theme which provide a page template specific to users.
 A user profile page does not instantiate the Page class to access it's methods (e.g. No cover image, no content).